Ronath1/lottery_result_display/README.md

 Results are displayed in the console for immediate viewing.

 The same results are saved into a MySQL table for long-term storage.

+## 🚀 Use Cases

+📌 Personal Tracking – Keep a history of lottery results.

+📌 Business Integration – Display results on websites or dashboards.

+📌 Automation – Schedule daily updates without manual checking.

+📌 Data Analysis – Store results for statistical tracking and insights.